TitleCardMaker/TitleCardMaker/docs/user_guide/settings.md

 sources can be specified here, and the selected order does matter.

 TitleCardMaker, while searching for images, will try the listed sources _in order_ until a source image is found.
+If the source is a media server, then the Series must have a library associated for that server in order for TCM to look for images.

 ??? tip "Recommended Setting"